PrivacyTestDriver/privacytestdriver.github.io/docs/_posts/2023-12-22-holiday-attack-season.md

 data security and data privacy.
 The Federal Trade Commission puts out
 [consumer alerts](https://consumer.ftc.gov/consumer-alerts).
-We run a site discussing the different types of [phishing attacks](https://phishphillet.com/) we have observed and how to identify them.
+We run a blog discussing the different types of [phishing attacks](https://phishphillet.com/) we have observed and how to identify them.

-You are not alone but you must do your part.
+You are not alone but *you must do your part*.
 Make learning about data security and data privacy a goal for next year.
+And stick to it!